 Top performers also tend to be relationship oriented; they are able to quickly identify key stakeholders, staying close to customers and advocating for their interests (customer-centric thinking).
 They also have strong internal networks with colleagues across the organization and often with peers in other organizations in the same industry.
 They are then able to gain and apply a broad perspective on how to get things done most effectively.

 Resilience and perseverance are the final characteristics that seem to span multiple roles and to achieve breakthrough results.
 Top performers seem to push through adversity, often defining new pathways to do so.
 They adapt to change and may even become champions for change, stepping into informal leadership roles to guide others to the goal line.

 While these observations may not speak to specific learning and development solutions, they do suggest a new perspective on human capital management.
-These themes suggest our need to consider different recruiting messages and tactics, varied questions for potential hires to reveal their natural curiosity, and opportunities to identify high-potential, persistent employees in whom we want to invest to retain and grow for our future success.
+These themes so central to performance excellence suggest our need to consider different recruiting messages and tactics, varied questions for potential hires to reveal their natural curiosity, and opportunities to identify high-potential, persistent employees in whom we want to invest to retain and grow for our future success.

 For more information on successful strategies that will ensure your people strategy is focused on training and development, please visit: https://www.gpstrategies.com/solution/hcm-technology-solutions/people-development/.